techlozenge/student-frontend-angular-final/README.md

 You can test your API endpoints by opening your browser and typing something like "http://localhost:1337/student" in the address bar.

-## How to launch the angular rontend
+## How to launch the angular frontend
 Once the backend API endpoints are availale, and you're in the angular project folder, from the command line, type: ng serve --open

 This will compile your project and open a window in your browser on the landing page.